JiXuKong/YOLOF/README.md

   * Tensorflow pretrained resnet[model zoo](http://download.tensorflow.org/models/resnet_v1_50_2016_08_28.tar.gz )
   * Tensorboard visualize detection results When training.
   * Best Result in Pascal VOC(0.66, train and test in VOC07).I guess in COCO will get a better performance?
-  * I have to say this result is not so good as [RetinaNet](https://github.com/JiXuKong/RetinaNet) and [FCOS](https://github.com/JiXuKong/FCOS), but the author did not provide their result in VOC, So I have no conference to make this code perform better.
+  * I have to say this result is not so good as [RetinaNet](https://github.com/JiXuKong/RetinaNet) and [FCOS](https://github.com/JiXuKong/FCOS), but the author did not provide their result in VOC, So I have no reference to make this code perform better.
 If anyone has a better result,I'll appreciate it if you share your experience.

 ## Main difficulty
   * GIOU did not converge!
 So I chose Smooth L1 loss and this code support this two methods to regress boxes.
 If you find some Error about GIOU in my code or you can     find a way make it converge, Welcome to contact me!